 Rachael Nava, UC Office of the President, moderator, with panelists Sasha Sidorkin, California State University, Sacramento, Marc Sedam, New York University

 VP of Administration and Chief Operating Officer, Rachael Nava facilitated a discussion with technology leaders at New York University (NYU) and California State (CSU) university.
-The discussion highlighted the diverse ways institutions approach AI to optimize operations, including NYU’s $50M savings through AI-based patent tracking, and numerous thought-provoking considerations, which were new/intriguing to the audience such as the belief that privacy and security concerned were over-exaggerated, or that any institution should attempt the creation of their own GPT, given the massive capabilities of OpenAi.
+The discussion highlighted the diverse ways institutions approach AI to optimize operations, including NYU’s $50M savings through AI-based patent tracking, and numerous thought-provoking considerations, which were new/intriguing to the audience such as the belief that privacy and security concerned were over-exaggerated, or that any institution should attempt the creation of their own GPT, given the massive capabilities of OpenAI.

 Day 2 Highlights